 20,000 x 5 = 100,000

-Let’s say you’ve been with your employer for 4 years and 6 months.
-This will be considered 5 years since a fraction of six months is regarded as one year.
+Let’s say you’ve been with your employer for four years and six months.
+This will be considered five years since a fraction of six months is one year.

 2. If Dismissal is Due to Retrenchment, Closing of Business, or Disease

-One-month salary, or half-month salary for every year of service, whichever is higher.
+One-month or half-month salary for every year of service, whichever is higher.